varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 ```

 ##### Aside: Marginal utility of wealth
-The marginal utility explains how consumers make decisions about allocating their limited resources among various goods and services based on their subjective preferences.
-However, marginal utility is more fundamental than how an agent values a good or service.
-For example, the marginal utility also plays a role in how agents value resources, e.g., how a resource-rich agent value an additional unit of resource compared to a resource-constrained agent ({numref}`fig-wealth-schematic-simple-model`).
+The marginal utility quantifies the satisfaction gained by an agent from an additional unit of consumption of a good or service ({numref}`fig-wealth-schematic-simple-model`).

  ```{figure} ./figs/Fig-Wealth-Utility-Schematic.pdf
 ---